pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

 `Binning arguments`_ and the presentation of the data.

-``proj`` should be a projection type such as ``line_proj``, ``sphere_proj``, etc. which contains information about the coordinate system representation.
+``proj`` should be a projection type such as ``line_proj``, ``sphere_proj``, etc. which contains information about the target coordinate system representation.

 .. note::